Whitmer Still Claiming Vaccine Credit From Subsidy For Unbuilt Pfizer Facility

-Pfizer also did not respond to a request for an explanation what role the state subsidy may have played in development of the vaccine.
+Pfizer also did not respond to a request for an explanation of what role the state subsidy may have played in development of the vaccine.

 But Whitmer has not been alone in directly tying Good Jobs subsidies to the Pfizer COVID vaccine.

 On Dec.
-25, a group called Economic Development Leaders for Michigan, a coalition of 12 regional economic development officials, wrote a statement in in the Grand Rapids Business Journal: “When Good Jobs for Michigan was passed in 2017 ... the Michigan Legislature couldn’t have known the initiative would play a role in fighting a deadly pandemic.
+25, a group called Economic Development Leaders for Michigan, a coalition of 12 regional economic development officials, wrote a statement in the Grand Rapids Business Journal: “When Good Jobs for Michigan was passed in 2017 ... the Michigan Legislature couldn’t have known the initiative would play a role in fighting a deadly pandemic.
 When Pfizer invested in building a $426 million manufacturing facility in Portage, bringing over 450 good-paying jobs to the state, the Michigan Strategic Fund awarded the company a $11.5 million grant.
 Now, the facility manufactures Pfizer’s COVID-19 vaccine.”

 A southwest Michigan representative for the group, whose territory includes the neighboring cities of Kalamazoo and Portage, did not respond to a request for clarification about what that assertion, given the status of the not-yet-built facility, was based upon.